VincentPaget-Blanc/vPowerAnalysisTool/README.md

 # vPowerAnalysisTool

-The vPowerAnalysisTool is a graphical user interface (GUI) application designed to help researchers perform power analysis for t-tests, one-way ANOVA, and two-way ANOVA.
+The vPowerAnalysis Tool is a graphical user interface (GUI) application designed to help researchers perform power analysis for t-tests, one-way ANOVA, and two-way ANOVA.
 This tool calculates the required sample size and the number of biological replicates needed to achieve a specified statistical power.
+It also checks for data normality and applies transformations if necessary to ensure the validity of parametric tests.
 It is expecting n data from one biological replicate.

 ## Table of Contents